tdpreece/django_packaging/README.md

 * [ ] Dev environment for running tests quickly during development
 * [ ] A virtual environment that wraps tox so I don't have to rely on system version for tox, detox and setuptools.

-The first two points suggest that keeping the tests in the usual location for and app `app/test` would be mean running discovery in `src/my_package/test` but testing the installed code (installed into tox's virtualenv).
-This isn't very intuitive for anyone else using the code.

 ## Gotchas
 * Took me a couple of runs to realise that I had django>=1.8,<1.10 in setup.py